I want to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance, but I lost the SSH key pair.

 Note: Replace key-pair-name with your key pair's name.

-The automation runbook creates a backup, password-activated Amazon Machine Image (AMI).
-The new AMI isn't automatically deleted and remains in your AWS account.
+The automation runbook creates a password-activated backup Amazon Machine Image (AMI).
+Amazon EC2 doesn't automatically delete the new AMI, so it remains in your AWS account.

-To locate the AMIs, complete the following steps:
+To locate the AMI, complete the following steps:

 - Open the Amazon EC2 console.